gitenter/gitenter/capsid/doc/rest-notes.md

 	+ *(I think this is out-of-date.
 Don't do it.
 Just return JSON.)*

 ### Return body design rules

+May devided to HTTP Header and content rules separately...

 + Data boundaries: Normally not clear but use common sense.
 + HTTP Accepts Header